kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

-# Restarter component in Istio module
+# Restarter Component in the Istio Module

 ## Status